miki151/keeperrl_wiki/Gameplay/RTS/Quick_Start_Walkthrough.md

 These videos show other players gaming on KeeperRL.

 -   [YouTube Videos](/keeperrl_wiki/YouTube_Videos "wikilink")
--   If you think it will be fun to do your own video, please edit this page with your link.

 Keepers are evil tyrants who commit war crimes.
 If you want to be a hero, try playing an adventurer.